Morphology (architecture and engineering)

 Urban morphology provides an understanding of the form, establishment and reshaping processes, spatial structure and character of human settlements through an analysis of historical development processes and the constituent parts that compose settlements.
 Urban morphology is used as a method of determining transformation processes of urban fabrics by which buildings (both residential and commercial), architects, streets and monuments act as elements of a multidimensional form in a dynamic relationship where built structures shape and are shaped by the open space around them.
-Urban places act as evolutionary open systems that are continually shaped and transformed by social and political events and by the market forces.
+Urban places act as evolutionary open systems that are continually shaped and transformed by social and political events and by market forces.

 History

 Urban morphology as an organised scientific study began formally in the 19th century due to the expansion of reliable topographic maps and reproducible plans.
 However, architecture has existed far longer, with the first surviving written work on the subject known as De architectura, written by Roman architect and engineer Marcus Vitruvius Pollio between 30 and 15 BCE.
 Here, Vitruvius detailed the three principals of architecture firmitas, utilitas, venustas.
 Translated to modern English as durability, utility and beauty.
 Archaeologists have studied the ruins of ancient cities such as Mesopotamia, Egypt and Minoan to show evidence that urban planning dates back to the Bronze Age, through visible patterns of paved streets lined in right angles.
 Originally, town planning was used as a mechanism for armed defence.
 The decline of the Roman Empire in 395 AD saw cities in Europe expand incoherently without formal urban planning.
 The Renaissance era saw urban hubs expand with enlarged extensions to allow for advancements that took place during the industrial age.
 It was then that urban planning became a formalised study, used to allow citizens with healthier working conditions.